 Week Three: Surviving A Bad Day

 Nicotine is a clever little bastard, leading us to believe that cigarettes are the only thing we can always rely on, the only thing that will make us feel better, the unshakable companion, the trusted crutch when things get tough.
 So when I stopped, and had a bad day, my first thought was, “I feel this way because I no longer have my faithful companion by my side for comfort”.
 This wasn’t the emotional hysteria of the first week or the flatness of the second.
-This was just a bad day, a sequence of displeasing events that left me feeling kak.
+This was just a shitty day, a sequence of displeasing events that left me feeling bleh.

 When cigarettes start tricking you into believing that life is better with nicotine, just watch someone smoke.
 Its not the Marlboro Man living it up on his horse in the sunset.
-Its my granny wheezing in her bed for the last ten years of her life, unable to stop, unable to move.
+Its my granny wheezing in bed for the last ten years of her life, unable to stop, unable to move.
 She pretty much died with a cig between her lips.

 Watch the guy in his car in the traffic, windows closed to prevent the rain from coming in, inhaling first and second hand smoke, scrunching his eyes to stop them from burning.
 Watch the young lady in her tailored suit, standing at the bottom of the Absa building in the howling South Easter, trying to puff a little quicker so she can get back to her desk where its comfy and warm.
-Remember yourself feeling like a piece of trash.
+Remember yourself feeling like a piece of shit.
 Every.
 Single.
 Day.

 The Marlboro Man is a myth, just like the idea that a cigarette will fix our lives.